Yucca gloriosa

-Yucca gloriosa, also known as moundlily yucca or soft-tipped yucca, is a species of flowering plant in the asparagus family, native to the southeastern United States.
+Yucca gloriosa, also known as Spanish dagger, mound lily yucca and other common names, is a species of flowering plant in the asparagus family, native to the southeastern United States.
 Growing to 2.5 m, it is an evergreen shrub.
 It is widely cultivated as an ornamental for its architectural qualities, and has reportedly become established in warmer climates in the wild in various parts of the world.

 Description

 Yucca gloriosa is caulescent, usually with several stems arising from the base, the base thickening in adult specimens.
 The long narrow leaves are straight and very stiff, growing to 30–50 cm long and 2-3.5 cm wide.
 They are dark green with entire margins, smooth, rarely finely denticulate, acuminate, with a sharp brown terminal spine.
 The inflorescence is a panicle up to 2.5 m long, of bell-shaped white flowers, sometimes tinged purple or red.
 The fruit is a leathery, elongate berry up to 8 cm long.